gabefoley/digital_notebook/README.md

 1. Python 3
 2. Jupyter Notebook
-3. Python modules as described in requirements.txt
+3. Python modules as described in install/requirements.txt

 ## Installation for local deployment